 Syphilis is a bacterial infection.

 Primary syphilis causes an ulcer at the site of infection and swelling of lymph glands.
-This occurs within the first three months of infection.
-The ulcer is highly infectious but it is painless and usually disappears without treatment, or may not be noticed at all.
+This occurs in the first three months of infections.
+The ulcer is highly infectious, but it is painless and usually disappears without treatment.
+It may not even be noticed at all.

-Secondary syphilis can cause skin problems (usually a rash) and swelling of lymph glands anywhere in the body.
-This usually occurs within the first 6 months of infection.
+Secondary syphilis can cause skin problems (usually a rash) and swelling of lymph glands anywhere on the body.
+This usually occurs in the first six months of infection.
 The rash will get better without treatment.

 Latent syphilis is what happens more than two years after infection.
-Many people experience serious consequences at this stage, when syphilis can affect bones, skin, heart or central nervous system and may be life threatening.
+Many people experience serious consequences at this stage, when syphilis can affect bones, skin, the heart, or central nervous system, and may be life threatening.

 The test for syphilis is a blood sample.